Philippines–Vietnam relations: Post-Cold War relations

-South China Sea disputes
+Disputes in the South China Sea

-The Philippines and Vietnam have territorial disputes over the Spratly Islands, among with Brunei, China, Malaysia, and Taiwan.
+The Philippines and Vietnam have territorial disputes over the Spratly Islands, along with Brunei, China, Malaysia, and Taiwan.
 The Philippines and Vietnam both disapprove of China's nine-dash map which China uses as justification for its claim in the South China Sea.
 Both countries were also committed to a multilateral diplomatic approach to the resolution of disputes in the South China Sea with the UNCLOS taken into account.

 In December 2015, pirates believed to be from the Moro Pirates, rogue Muslim Filipinos wanted for war crimes in the Philippines, murdered a Vietnamese fisherman in the South China Sea, which sparked a strong protest from the Vietnamese side.
 The event also sparked outrage from the Philippine side, who was persecuting the wanted criminals who may have been influenced by Islamic terrorism.
 Both Vietnam and the Philippines have upheld a variety of international agreements against terrorism in the region.

 In 2016, after a legal battle in The Hague, the International Court of Justice of the United Nations ruled in favor of all arguments of the Philippines against China's claims in the South China Sea, effectively nullifying China's claims in the international legal arena.
 However, China waived the international court's ruling despite being a signatory with respect to international laws and UNCLOS and sent more military vessels to the South China Sea, replacing corals reefs with man-made islands that house military bases and missile launchers.
 Vietnam formally supported the Philippines in its arbitration case against China regarding China's nine-dash claim over the South China Sea in the entirety of the case.

 In August 2017, Vietnam pushed for the inclusion of a stronger statement against Chinese activities in the South China Sea.

 In May 2019, after a Chinese vessel rammed and sank a civilian Filipino vessel and left 22 Filipino fishermen adrift and exposed to the elements, Vietnam sent a ship that successfully rescued the drowning Filipinos, gaining praise from the Philippine side.

 Military ties

 A Memorandum of Understanding agreement supported information sharing between the Philippine Navy and the Vietnam People's Navy.

 On November 23, 2014, two frigates from the Vietnamese People's Navy made its first port call to the Philippines.
 Vessels HQ-011 Dinh Tien Hoang and HQ-012 Ly Thai To docked at the Manila South Harbor for a goodwill visit which lasted three days.
-The move was initiated by former President Benigno Aquino.
+The move was initiated by former President Benigno Aquino III.

+In August 2024, the Vietnamese Coast Guard sent the ship CSB 8002 to take part in the first joint naval drills with the Philippine Coast Guard by the Philippines and Vietnam, and will be the first Vietnamese Coast Guard vessel to visit the Philippines.